 Take Your Warehouse from Spreadsheets to Paperless WMS Software

-Paperless WMS (warehouse management software) adoption is increasing.
+WMS software (warehouse management software) adoption is increasing.
 However, many smaller warehouses still rely on manual systems causing them to lag behind larger organisations in modernising their operations.

 Some smaller warehouses record information on paper and then enter data in spreadsheets to monitor inventory, plan storage schemes, schedule labour, and manage goods movement.